elastic/elastic-package/README.md

 _Context: global_

-Use this command as a exploratory tool to dump assets relevant for the package.
+Use this command as an exploratory tool to dump resources from Elastic Stack (objects installed as part of package and agent policies).

 ### `elastic-package export`